Marinalg Upholds Safety of Carrageenan

 Long and safe history of use

 Carrageenan is a unique and highly versatile food ingredient with a long history of safe use and broad global regulatory approvals for its use in foods and beverages.
 Carrageenan, which is derived from red seaweed, has been consumed for centuries and used in foods for over 600 years.
 Carrageenan offers numerous technological functions in foods and beverages and is commonly used to bind protein, promote gel formation, thicken, stabilize, and replace fat.
-The food additive is used in conventional food, permitted in processed foods marketed as organic, and suitable in foods marked halal, kosher and vegan.
+The food additive is used in food and beverages, including processed food and beverages marketed as organic, and suitable in foods marketed as halal, kosher and vegan.

 Evaluated by health authorities globally

 Scientific and regulatory authorities from around the world have reviewed available scientific literature and safety data and have determined that carrageenan is safe for use in food.
-Carrageenan has been reviewed and approved by the Food and Drug Administration in the United States, the Scientific Committee for Food in the European Community – now the European Union, the Japan Ministry of Health, the Brazilian Health Surveillance Agency, Health Canada, Food Standards Australia/New Zealand, the China Ministry of Health and others.
-In July 2014, the Joint Expert Committee on Food Additives (JECFA)—an international expert scientific committee administered jointly by the Food and Agriculture Organization of the United Nations (FAO) and the World Health Organization (WHO)—also determined carrageenan is safe for use in all populations, including very young infants.
+Carrageenan has been reviewed and approved by food safety authorities in the United States, the European Union, the Japan Ministry of Health, the Brazilian Health Surveillance Agency, Health Canada, Food Standards Australia/New Zealand, the China Ministry of Health and others.
+In July 2014, the Joint Expert Committee on Food Additives (JECFA)—an international expert scientific committee administered jointly by the Food and Agriculture Organization of the United Nations (FAO) and the World Health Organization (WHO)—also determined carrageenan is safe for use in all populations, including infants.

 In connection to the general re-evaluation process of all approved food additives in the EU, the European Food Safety Authority (EFSA) published in April 2018 its Scientific Opinion on the re-evaluation of carrageenan and processed Eucheuma seaweed (PES) as food additives, evaluating new scientific data since the latest EU safety evaluation in 2003.
 In the Scientific Opinion, EFSA noted no safety concerns regarding carrageenan and processed Eucheuma seaweed (PES) but noted some uncertainties with supporting data.
 To fill these gaps, EFSA and the European Commission issued calls for technical and toxicological data on both carrageenan and PES in October 2018.
 There was no call for limitations in the use of carrageenan or PES nor did the authorities declare that either of these additives is unsafe for use in food.